iobroker-community-adapters/ioBroker.mqtt-client/README.md

 ### last will topic and message
 The ```last will message``` is published to the ```last will topic``` every time the client connects or reconnects to the server.
-The Server will store this message and send it to its subscribers when the client disconnects.
+The Server will store this message and send it to its subscribers when the client disconnects unexpectedly.

 ### subscriptions
 Comma separated list of topics that are not covered by existing states.